Total Procollagen 1 N-Terminal Propeptide (P1NP)

 Test background |

 During the renewal of the skeleton, type 1 procollagen's amino- and carboxy-terminal regions are cleaved by specific proteases during its conversion to collagen and subsequent incorporation into bone matrix.
 The presence of these N-terminal extension propeptides, known as type 1 procollagen amino terminal peptides (P1NP), therefore reflects the deposition of collagen and can be defined as a marker of bone formation.
 P1NP is released into the blood stream during type 1 collagen formation.
 Elevated levels are found in patients with increased bone turnover.
-It is specifically used for monitoring of bone formation during anabolic therapy. |
+As a bone marker, it may be use in the assesment of bone turnvoer in metabolic bone disease and monitoring of therapy and is specifically used for monitoring of bone formation during anabolic therapy. |

 Clinical Indications |